luord/luord.github.io/content/pages/about.md

 I am Luis Orduz, a software engineer who also likes operative work.
-Or, to put it another way, I got a degree in Systems Engineering[^syseng] back in 2013 and have been working (mostly) as a full-stack web application developer that sometimes handles (some) infrastructure management ever since.
+Or, to put it another way, I got a degree in Systems Engineering[^syseng] back in 2013 and have been working (mostly) as a full-stack web application developer that sometimes handles (some) infrastructure management.
 If you want a rundown of my experience, go [here][cv].
 For a "mission statement" of sorts, [here][mission].